1998Hirushamalith/ZoomCar/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### Application Structure

+In this application I have completed flow of Zoom Car which is Car Booking application with Real API integration.

+Major Modules Covered as below

+1) Car Owner Registration and Customer Registration
+2) Login For Both Roles.
+3) Create Cars in Car Owner Login.
+4) Show Available cars from Location.
+5) Filtering Cars.
+6) Car Booking.